• Search Keywords

 • A YouTube video which has achieved a minimum of 1 million views on a channel which has a subscriber base of at least 10,000.

-Applicants must also meet the general eligibility requirements set out in Screen Australia’s Terms of Trade
+Applicants must also meet the general eligibility requirements set out in Screen Australia’s Terms of Trade.
+Applications will be accepted from eligible sole traders; however the applicant must incorporate as a company if successful in order to contract for production funding.

 The project that is the subject of the application must:

-• Be for a scripted project of any genre.
-Story driven documentaries are also eligible as are educational formats,
+• Be for a scripted project of any genre or documentary.
+Educational formats are also eligible,

 • Be intended to be uploaded to YouTube or YouTube Shorts,